Updated November 2, 2024

 With a paid plan, Lili will categorize transactions and keep track of business tax write-offs for you.
 It'll also automatically save money in a tax savings account so you're prepared for your quarterly taxes.

 But Lili has its downsides as well.
-It only supports incoming domestic wires (no international wires or outgoing).
-Also, Lili does not offer checkbooks.
+It only supports incoming and outgoing domestic wires (no international wires).
+Also, Lili does not offer physical checkbooks but has a Mail-a-Check service that allows you to send a physical check to your payee for a fee.

 Bluevine vs Lili takeaway: Lili helps small business owners with bookkeeping and taxes, though you have to upgrade to a paid plan.
 Bluevine doesn't offer these built-in tools, though it has other banking features.